-This year GNI’s Emerging Voices Fellowship received more than 350 applications and we are pleased to introduce the three fellows that will represent our priority regions: Asia, sub-Saharan Africa, and Latin America.
+This year GNI’s Emerging Voices Fellowship received more than 350 applications and we are pleased to introduce the three fellows that will represent our priority regions: Asia, Latin America, and sub-Saharan Africa.

 - Lisa Garcia represents the Foundation for Media Alternatives (FMA), based in the Philippines.
 Established in 1987, FMA focuses on human rights issues as they relate to technology.
 Lisa is the executive director and leads projects on online freedom, data protection, privacy, and gender issues in the ICT sector.

 - Hamadou Tidiane Sy represents E-JICOM, based in Senegal.
 E-JICOM is a journalism school, founded by Tidiane a decade ago.
 The school is looking for resources to carry out activities to strengthen the media and digital lab.
 Tidiane is interested in researching laws that interfere with the privacy of citizens and press freedom.

 - Eliana Quiroz represents Fundación Internet Bolivia, based in Bolivia.
 Fundación Internet Bolivia works on data protection, democracy and digital participation, digital economy, and equity and digital divide.
 Currently, they are working with the legislative assembly to help them discuss municipal laws on personal data protection.
 Eliana is the director of research and is pursuing a Ph.D. on disinformation.